Mathématique: Chapter 26

 DJ: He doesn’t want to join the program.

-DT: He just doesn’t know he wants to.
-There’s a difference.
-Let me talk to him.
+DT: Let me talk to him.

 DJ: No.

-DT: ‘They?’
+DT: “They?”

 DJ: The Ancients.

-DJ: There’s a reason we do it before they win Fields medals.
-Or Nobel prizes.
+DJ: There’s a reason we do it before they win Fields Medals.
+Or Nobel Prizes.
 Leave him alone.
 Leave him to Earth.

 DJ: That wasn’t my impression.

-DJ: It shouldn’t be anyone.
+DJ: It shouldn’t be anyone but me.

 DT: I understand why you feel responsible for this situation, Jackson.
-And—you know what?
+And you know what?
 You should.

 “Well shit,” Young said, quiet in a quiet room.